pushrax/OpenVR-SpaceCalibrator/README.md

 Sometimes when SteamVR updates this file seems to get wiped, if your setup stops working you might have to edit the config again.

-Make sure to run room setup in your HMD's software (e.g. Oculus) and also in SteamVR.
-An inaccurate room setup will make the automatic calibration inaccurate too.
-If you're getting a calibration that's a bit off, you may need to delete your existing room setup to force SteamVR to stop using it.
-This can be done by deleting:

-- `Steam\config\chaperone_info.vrchap`
-- `Steam\config\lighthouse`

-and then you can open SteamVR and run a fresh room setup.

 ### Manually editing the calibration